cagriekin/aibump/README.md

-# npm-version-tool
+# aibump

-A command line tool that analyzes your git unstaged changes and automatically determines whether to bump the npm version as major, minor, or patch using OpenAI's API.
+An AI-powered command line tool that analyzes your git unstaged changes and automatically determines whether to bump the npm version as major, minor, or patch using OpenAI's API.
 It intelligently handles both Node.js applications and Helm charts:

 - **Helm-only changes**: Bumps the version in `helm/Chart.yaml` without touching `package.json`
 - **App changes**: Bumps `package.json` version and syncs `appVersion` in `helm/Chart.yaml` to match